-- Are lactose intolerant (olanzapine tablets contain lactose) - Have any allergies or have experienced a reaction to a medication. - Are taking or plan to start taking any other prescription or non-prescription medications (including herbal products).
-Some medications can interact with olanzapine, such as some sedatives.
-Your doctor may need

-- to change the doses of your medications or monitor you carefully for side effects if you are taking medications that interact with olanzapine. - Have a history of heart disease, seizures, kidney or liver disease, a bowel obstruction, diabetes (or a family history of diabetes) or glaucoma. - Miss a period, are pregnant (or are planning to become pregnant) or are breast-feeding. - Are currently using alcohol or street drugs as these substances can decrease how well olanzapine works for you and/or make you feel drowsy.
+- Have any allergies or have experienced a reaction to a medication. - Are lactose intolerant (quetiapine tablets contain lactose) - Are taking or plan to start taking any other prescription or non-prescription medications (including herbal products).
+Some medications can interact with quetiapine, such as some sedatives, blood pressure medications, some antibiotics and several others.
+Your doctor may need to change the doses of your medications or monitor you carefully for side effects if you are taking medications that interact with quetiapine. - Have a history of heart disease, seizures, kidney or liver disease, a bowel obstruction, diabetes (or a family history of diabetes) or glaucoma. - Miss a period, are pregnant (or are planning to become pregnant) or are breast-feeding.
+Tell your doctor if you become pregnant while taking quetiapine. - Are currently using alcohol or street drugs as these substances can decrease how well quetiapine works for you and/or make you feel drowsy.